 I want to say I feel like I’ve had that happen.

 Do you remember Jane?
 I know you do.
 You ran ahead and got in line and I joined you.
 Because this was during one of your Dopeys.
 And you were all trained up and awesome.
 And I was not, obviously, but I was doing the 10K and you got in line and it was for Colonial Mickey, the patriotic one, and it was this line that wrapped around the American Pavilion.
 It was insane.
 When I caught up with you guys, I jumped in line with you and we took group photos.
 But if you remember, they didn’t show up.
 It took like a week for them to find those pictures.
 And that was the one picture that I have always wanted because I love those costumes and those characters.
 So that would have been something that would have been devastating if we were only relying on Photopass.
 So I’m going to say, Josh, that’s an unpopular opinion because I don’t like it.
-So we’ll move on. <laughter> Character photos are super important as Theresa, the non-runner, has just attested that she circled back and got back in line again for the character photo.
+So we’ll move on.

 I absolutely did.